 Take into account wider stakeholder and social responsibilities and their implications for long-term success

-Embed effective risk management, considering both opportunities and threats, throughout the organisation
+Embed effective risk-management, considering both opportunities and threats, throughout the organisation

 Maintaining the Board as a well-functioning, balanced team led by the Chair

-The Directors of Bushveld Minerals have been appointed to the Company because of the skills and experience they offer and their personal qualities and capabilities.
-Full biographical details of the Directors are included on the website at Directors, which give an indication of their breadth of skills and experience.
+The Directors of Bushveld Minerals have been appointed to the Company because of the varied skills and experience that they offer, as well as their personal qualities and capabilities.
+Full biographical details of the Directors are included on page 68, which provides an indication of their breadth of skills and experience.
 The Board is also able to engage independent advisors should the need arise.

 Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement